dackst/nayuta/notes.md

   * Serpent -> Cobra
   * koi's listed scientific name is unchanged, however (Cyprinus carpio)
     * I think it was correct as of 2012, but it appears koi have since been reclassified under a different species (Cyprinus rubrofuscus)
+* Bronze Sextant -> Bronze Instrument
+  * it's described as modeling the heavenly bodies, which is exactly what an [astrolabe](https://en.wikipedia.org/wiki/Astrolabe) is.

 * Moon bird egg: Egg of destruction beast -> Moon bird eggs: Eggs of an extinct animal
 * Unopened Box (from Orvus sidequest) -> Locked Box
 * Shard \<Name> -> Name Shard